Nourish Logo

 Nuno Almeida, Founder and CEO of Nourish:

 “The reason why I started Nourish, the reason why we’re still going, is that I believe that a digitally enabled care system is a system that has better chances of delivering better outcomes for people in the day-to-day.
-In the process of building this business I think I’ve learnt so much about social care that increasingly people now invite me to these things to share a little bit of what I’ve learnt, but also, perhaps a little bit of opinion and my view.
+In the process of building this business I’ve learnt so much about social care.
+Increasingly people invite me to events to share a little bit of what I’ve learnt.
+But also, perhaps a little bit of opinion and my view.
 And I’m going to start by setting a provocative scene:

-I believe we are witnessing a remake of Dickens’ the tale of two cities.
-I think with inequality across society becoming bigger, we will see this reflected in social care.
+I believe we are witnessing a remake of Dickens’ ‘The Tale of Two Cities‘.
+With inequality across society increasing, we will see this reflected in social care.

-So, what I think the trends are showing is that there is a world of private pay, and a world of local authority or commissioners’ pay, and these two worlds are becoming more and more divergent.
+So, what I think the trends are showing is that there is a world of private pay.
+A world of local authority or commissioners’ pay.
+And these two worlds are becoming more and more divergent.

-There is a surge in self-funding which is obviously driven by early baby boomers who have buying power and expect choice, as a result of their life experience.
+There is a surge in self-funding which is obviously driven by early baby boomers who have buying power and expect choice.
+A result of their life experience.
 They expect high quality.
 They expect highly personalised care and prices to reflect that.
-And there is a vibrant, innovative and resilient group of providers focused on achieving positive outcomes every day – high quality care.
-It’s out there and these stories need more sharing, but they are out there.
+There are a vibrant, innovative and resilient group of providers focused on achieving positive outcomes every day.
+It’s out there and these stories need more sharing.

 My question is, isn’t what we are witnessing in social care a reflection of what society really wants from social care?
 The fact that our civilisation today is not clear about what we expect from social care, isn’t that our main challenge?
 We have two cities that are drifting apart as a result.”

-“Well, sadly, I think it is a challenge; and I think part of our challenge is to travel from a tale of two cities to Shangri-la.
+“Well, sadly, I think it is a challenge.
+I think part of our challenge is to travel from a tale of two cities to Shangri-la.

 “This is inspirational.
 This is the vision that I wish society at large would share of social care.

-Whenever we start talking about social care, even in the context of COVID, when we saw photos of care workers as heroes, but this very quickly ends up boiling down to a conversation on capacity; do we have beds?
+Whenever we start talking about social care.
+Even in the context of COVID when we saw photos of care workers as heroes.
+It very quickly ends up boiling down to a conversation on capacity.
+Do we have beds?
 Can we discharge fast enough?

 How can we change that conversation?
-How can we, as a sector actually start being seen as an essential pillar of society, as much as so many other sectors are, such as fire services, police?
+How can we, as a sector, actually start being seen as an essential pillar of society?
+As much as so many other sectors are, such as fire services or police.
 Why are we different?”

 “Well, I think we spend too much time responding to the NHS.
 So, it’s all about how we discharge from the NHS.
-Actually, within social care, we can develop a whole range of new services, where most people don’t need to go near the NHS, and I think we need to start thinking about being creative with our business models and our models of service.
+Actually, within social care, we can develop a whole range of new services.
+Where most people don’t need to go near the NHS.
+Additionally, I think we need to start thinking about being creative with our business models and our models of service.

-So, if you think about somebody who might be living with early onset dementia in a local area, the NHS has got nothing to offer them, but we’ve got lots that we can offer them.
+So, if you think about somebody who might be living with early onset dementia in a local area.
+The NHS has got nothing to offer them.
+But social care can change their world.
 If we start crafting a new approach to this, we can stop people needing to go into the NHS because the NHS is built on a complete myth.
-And that myth is that you diagnose somebody, you treat them, and when you’ve intervened, they’re either dead or cured and that was the situation in 1948 and that is what people think about the NHS.
-So, if I talk about the NHS, people immediately have the perception that if they have a problem then the NHS will solve it.
+That myth is that you diagnose somebody, you treat them, and when you’ve intervened, they’re either dead or cured.
+That was the situation in 1948 and that is what people think about the NHS.
+So, if I talk about the NHS.
+People immediately have the perception that if they have a problem then the NHS will solve it.
 For lots of people, we know that’s not the case anymore.

-We need to think what can we do to draw down resources from various pots?
-Some will be personal budgets, and some might be insurance driven, but we need to start thinking differently.
+We need to think about what we can do to draw down resources from various pots.
+Some will be personal budgets, and some might be insurance driven.
+But we need to start thinking differently.

-For example, for people who are doing home care, you will see it frequently that you’re just commissioned to do a specific task in a specific time.
-I have great respect for Jane Townsend (Chief Executive of the UK Home Care Association), who has argued for the end of time and task, and let’s start thinking about people and outcomes across our entire system.
+For example, for people who are doing home care.
+You will see it frequently that you’re just commissioned to do a specific task in a specific time.
+I have great respect for Jane Townsend (Chief Executive of the UK Home Care Association), who has argued for the end of time and task.
+It’s time to start thinking about people and outcomes across our entire system.

 At the moment we are obsessed with process and organisations.
-And we saw it during the pandemic.
-We saw endless discussion centred on the NHS as if somehow that was the solution to all problems.
-We all got the image of a minister standing behind a lectern and saying, stay at home, support the NHS, save lives.
-It would be like saying, stay at home, don’t spend money, keep the bank deposits high.
+We saw it during the pandemic.
+We saw endless discussion centred on the NHS.
+As if somehow that was the solution to all problems.
+We all got the image of a minister standing behind a lectern.
+Saying, ‘stay at home, support the NHS, save lives‘.
+It would be like saying, stay at home, don’t spend money, keep the bank deposits high‘.
 It sounds silly, but that’s how we behave.

 Now the messaging opportunity for social care is to emphasise that social care has much better mechanisms and tools to tackle long-term conditions.
-So, it is true that social care is probably the only system that can do a good job at supporting a person living with dementia in leading a good life, but social care is also better geared to deal with people who have diabetes and chronic respiratory conditions, or cancer, which is increasingly a long-term condition.
-So, I think that social care has more answers that are essential for the future of healthcare, and the sustainability of the system depends on healthcare understanding this.
+Indeed, social care is probably the only system that can do a good job at supporting a person living with dementia in leading a good life.
+But social care is also better geared to deal with people who have diabetes and chronic respiratory conditions.
+Or cancer, which is increasingly a long-term condition.
+So, I think that social care has more answers that are essential for the future of healthcare.
+The sustainability of the system depends on healthcare understanding this.
 How do we communicate this?
-And how do we allow the NHS to step down from their pedestal and allow social care to help the NHS become more sustainable – working as peers, not as a core health system with social care operating on the periphery?”
+And how do we allow the NHS to step down from their pedestal and allow social care to help the NHS become more sustainable.
+To work as peers, not as a core health system with social care operating on the periphery?”

 “Well, it’s tough.
-When we’re going into ICS’s my cynical head says that I’m so old I remember joint appointments, coterminosity, joint location, I remember PCTs, I remember CCGs, they were all going to deliver the holy grail of integration.
+When we’re going into ICS’s my cynical head says that I’m so old I remember joint appointments.
+Coterminosity, joint location, I remember Primay Care Trusts, I remember Clinical Commissioning Groups.
+They were all going to deliver the holy grail of integration.

 None of them did.

-It’s going to be tough because care providers are not engaged in ICS’s.
-So, we’re going to have to have sharp elbows to push our way in, and how we get some of these solutions in front of the public.
+It’s going to be tough because care providers are not engaged in ICSs.
+We have to have sharp elbows to push our way in.
+To get some of these solutions in front of the public.

-And it’s about how we champion what we do.
-We’ve got 1.6 million people working in social care, who could be our ambassadors talking about social care at every available opportunity.
-The reality is that you go to a party, and somebody’s really delighted to tell you they work for the NHS, but they’re not so delighted to tell you that they work for social care.
-So, I guess we’ve got to do something around instilling pride in what we do in our workforce, but also give them some tools about how they present that to the world.
-How can we turn the party conversation around and reveal that we are care workers with pride rather than a degree of expectation that this will be met with a negative reaction.”
+“It’s about how we champion what we do.
+We’ve got 1.6 million people working in social care.
+They could be our ambassadors talking about social care at every available opportunity.
+The reality is that you go to a party, and somebody’s really delighted to tell you they work for the NHS.
+But they’re not so delighted to tell you that they work for social care.
+So, I guess we’ve got to do something around instilling pride in what we do in our workforce.
+But also give them some tools to present that to the world.
+How can we turn the party conversation around?
+How can we reveal that we are care workers with pride?
+Rather than a degree of expectation that this will be met with a negative reaction.”

 ————————————————————————-